pewjan/pewjan/README.md

 - 📄 Know about my experiences [https://pujann.netlify.app/](https://pujann.netlify.app/)

-- ⚡ Fun fact **I enjoy Web Development, programming, and watching anime**
+- ⚡ Fun fact **I am striving to be the best software developer as possible**

 <h3 align="left">Languages and Tools That I Know or Have Experience With:</h3>